 One of the biggest strengths of this multivitamin is that it has 100% or more of the RDA for all 3 of these nutrients.
 It’s the only vegan multivitamin I found that does.

 Don’t be scared by the high amount of B12, that’s pretty typical for a vegan vitamin B12 supplement.
 You’ll simply excrete extra in your urine.

 Note that the vitamin D is in D2 form.
 D2 is not as easy for your body to absorb as D3 (ideal), but it’s okay still.

-If you don’t want the iron, Deva also makes an iron-free multivitamin as well that just has everything else but the iron.
+If you don’t want the iron (because you get enough from vegan food sources of iron), Deva also makes an iron-free multivitamin as well that just has everything else but the iron.

 Potential Side Effects